nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Getting help with the application**

 **MSS**
-1. User needs help in utilizing RC4HDB
+1. User needs help in utilizing RC4HDB.
-2. User enters the help command
+2. User enters the help command.
-3. RC4HDB displays a message that directs the user to our user guide
+3. RC4HDB displays a message that directs the user to our user guide.

     Use case ends.

 **Use case: Adding a single resident**

 **MSS**
-1. New resident moves into RC4
+1. New resident moves into RC4.
-2. User gets personal details of the resident
+2. User gets personal details of the resident.
-3. User enters the add command and enters the resident information in the required format
+3. User enters the add command and enters the resident information in the required format.
-4. RC4HDB adds the resident to the data file
+4. RC4HDB adds the resident to the data file.
-5. RC4HDB displays the name and other information of the resident
+5. RC4HDB displays the name and other information of the resident.

     Use case ends.

 **Extensions**

 * 3a.
-User enters resident information in an invalid format
+User enters resident information in an invalid format.

     * 3a1.
 RC4HDB shows an error message.